IGVF-CRISPR/CRISPR-JAMBOREE/README.md

 1. Access the server at http://34.135.229.230.
 2. You will be prompted for your login credentials.
 For your username, enter the prefix of the email you entered on [this Google Sheet](https://docs.google.com/spreadsheets/d/1u-7joOMWmFn3490ZXBTOmWGfuVvr9sy7jpJ3owXy1Zg/edit#gid=0).
 For example, for johndoe@gmail.com it is johndoe.
 You may choose any password.
+3. The sample data is located at `/mnt/shared/`.

 ## Setting up R (if desired)
 1. Open a terminal and run `R -e "IRkernel::installspec()"`.